47degrees/arrow-slides/processed-slides/arrow-meta.md

 **Synthetic Resolution**

-The PSI element tree is immutable in CLI.
+IDEA requires that compiler plugin authors write a special kind of model called **synthetic descriptors**

-Applying transformations in IDEA which can only be done by creating a copy of the tree - **a synthetic representation of the code the user did not write.**
+**Synthetic Descriptors** is a way for IDEA plugins and compiler plugins to communicate with each other - the compiler plugin will send a representation of the **code the user did not write** to help IDEA provide tooling likeautocompletion, warning messages, and so on.

-Creating compiler descriptors for IDE to recognize is the responsibility of the person writing the compiler plugin.
+And so, when writing compiler plugins for IDEA, the creator is normally responsible for managing synthetic resolution.

 However, Arrow-meta automatically manages synthetic resolution for you so you don't have to.